Inle Lake: Beautiful Reflections Of Lives

 3. Five-day market

 Visiting Inle Lake’s floating market is one of its most popular activities.
 A daily market provides the majority of basic purchasing needs.
 The five-day market rotates across the Inle Lake area, the Shan State towns of Nyaung Shwe, Heho, Taunggyi, Minethauk, and Shwe Nyaung, with each holding an itinerant market on the fifth day.
-Over a 5-day period, the various local tribal members move between five different areas to market their daily agricultural produce.
+Over 5 days, the various local tribal members move between five different areas to market their daily agricultural produce.

 The lively water market attracts local Shan and Intha people, as well as a large number of Pa-O villages and the long-necked Padaung.
 This vibrant and lively gathering is the ideal venue in the Inle Lake area to learn about the many diverse and unique local cultures.